API Terms of Use

 Disclosure of AI-Generated Output

-Customer shall require all API Users to acknowledge, through affirmative acceptance of Customer’s terms of service, that any Output generated through the Services is AI-generated content.
-Customer shall expressly prohibit API Users from misrepresenting AI-generated Output as human-authored or human-generated content.
+Customer shall ensure that API Users are informed, through Customer's terms of service, documentation, or other reasonable means, that Output generated through the Services is AI-generated content.
+Customer shall not permit API Users to misrepresent AI-generated Output as human-authored or human-generated content.

 Liability for API Users